Renater/SIPMediaDeploy/ansible/roles/gateway-launcher/README.md

 ## Variables

-The variables defined in `defaults/main.yml` are to be overwritten by real values fetched from other instances (e.g. Coturn, Kamailio) in the stack using Terraform [Cloud-init](../../../terraform/kamailio.cloud-init.sh).
+The variables defined in `defaults/main.yml` are to be overwritten by real values fetched from other instances (e.g. Coturn, Kamailio) in the stack using Cloud-init.
+Note that by default, Gateways are started at execution but this behaviour can be modified by overwriting the value of `start_gateways_at_execution`.

 The variables defined in `vars/main.yml` are defining global constants and a few package versions: to upgrade the corresponding packages, the configuration files must also be updated.